 Using a multisig process, decentralized exchange platform acts as an escrow to finalize transactions between individuals, using the multi-signature process, without holding any crypto from either party and because of this, concern for maintaining the security of your funds would be alleviated, as all funds are retained with the two parties involved in an exchange, that is until the everything is clear to all parties that everyone would receive their agreed-upon coins.

-For example, here at WhalesHeaven, when one user would like to exchange a certain amount of Bitcoin for an amount of Ethereum, they’d set up a multisig wallet between themself and with the DEX platform, deposit the BTC, and then put up a sell offer on the platform and wait for a buyer to purchase that BTC for ETH for example.
+For example, here at WhalesHeaven, when one user would like to exchange a certain amount of Bitcoin for an amount of Ethereum, they’d set up a multisig wallet between themself and with the DEX platform using the Guarda wallet, deposit the BTC, and then put up a sell offer on the platform and wait for a buyer to purchase that BTC for ETH for example.

 Once a buyer has been found, the process begins where both parties would check that they’d receive the appropriate amount, and confirm that they’re fine to conduct the exchange by signing their transactions with their private key, after which, WhalesHeaven would then double-check that everything is correct and then gives its own confirmation of the exchange by signing the transaction with its own private keys at the same time for both of the multisig wallets involved.